Sam-GitRepo/React-JS/README.md

 ---

 >## `useState Hook`
-The React useState Hook allows us to track state in a function component.
+useState() hook allows one to declare a state variable inside a function.
+It should be noted that one use of useState() can only be used to declare one state variable.

 State generally refers to data or properties that need to be tracking in an application.

 * ### Import useState